ChrisHampu/eve-quartermaster/README.md

 list of requested items, selecting a station, and giving their request a title.
 Once the contract has been seeded to the corporation, the user will get a notification that their requests is fulfilled.

+Notable features of this application include:
+* Automatic fulfillment of requests when matching contracts are seeded
+* User notifications when requests are fulfilled
+* Realtime searching through contracts/requests
+* Autocomplete when typing item names/stations for creating requests
+* Importing/exporting EFT fits to and from contract requests
+* Sorting contracts by location, price, status, and name

 #### Screenshot
 ![Screenshot software](http://url/screenshot-software.png "screenshot software")